About the Test

-Testing aspartate aminotransferase requires a sample of blood.
-Blood is obtained by using a procedure called venipuncture using a needle that is inserted into a vein in your arm.
+Testing AST requires a sample of blood.
+Blood is obtained through a venipuncture procedure using a needle inserted into a vein in your arm.

 At-home tests for AST also rely on a blood sample; however, they utilize a fingerstick instead of venipuncture.
 This means that you prick your finger to obtain a drop of blood.
 This sample is then mailed to a laboratory where it can be tested for its level of AST.